tarwn/lessthandot-hugo/blogs/content/posts/2012-02-12-difference-between-a-cross-join.md

   </table>
 </div>

-As you can see there are two rows that have NULL in them, these are the ones that don&#8217;t exist in both tables
+As you can see there are two rows that have NULL in them, these are the ones that don't exist in both tables

-Now, let&#8217;s look at the cross join.
+Now, let's look at the cross join.
 We will get back 9 rows since we have 3 rows in both tables, output will be 3 x 3 rows

 sql
 SELECT * FROM TableA a